 Radiation therapy uses high-energy beams to kill cancer cells.

-Following are the two main types of radiation therapy used to treat endometrial cancer:
+Furthermore, the two main types of radiation therapy that treat endometrial cancer are:

-• External beam radiation therapy: An external machine focuses beams of radiation on the uterus from outside your body.
+• Firstly, external beam radiation therapy: An external machine focuses beams of radiation on the uterus from outside your body.

-• Internal radiation therapy: Radioactive materials are placed inside the body, in the vagina or uterus.
+• Secondly, internal radiation therapy: Doctors place radioactive materials inside the body, in the vagina or uterus.
 This is also known as brachytherapy.

 Your doctor might recommend one or both types of radiation therapy after surgery.
 This can help kill cancer cells that might remain after surgery.
 In some rare cases, they might recommend radiation therapy before surgery.
 This can help shrink tumors to make them easier to remove.